aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 By default, this table does not contain a configured partition specification.
 To enable partitioning, a Glue job must be run before data is ingested to configure the table.

 1. Locate the name of the iceberg setup job from the deployment outputs.
+Note this down for later.
 	- The name of the job is the value of `CentralizedGameAnalytics.IcebergSetupJob` when using CDK.
 	- The name of the job is the value of `iceberg_setup_job` when using Terraform.
 2. Navigate to the [Glue AWS Console](http://console.aws.amazon.com/glue).
 Ensure that you are in the same region that the stack is deployed in